 I asked Greg if it would it surprise him to learn that I am a former peace officer myself.
 He was.

 It’s absolutely true that most cops are terrific, hard-working men and women who are trying to make their cities better places.
-True is, in its essence, biting social commentary.
-I knew I’d hear from a lot of my black readers that my comment is right on — and I have; it’s the way many of them truly feel, and a lot of the time those feelings are based on real-life experience, not paranoia.
+True is, in its essence, biting news, and thus social, commentary.
+I knew I’d hear from a lot of my Black readers that my comment is right on — and I have; it’s the way many of them truly feel, and a lot of the time those feelings are based on real-life experience, not paranoia.

 I’ve said many, many times that while True is entertainment, part of its mission is to make people think and talk about the issues raised.
 We all belong to groups that have done something worthy of being laughed at — which is a damn sight better than crying!